motionbank/piecemaker2-api/api_benchmark.md

    * probably memory leaks
    * about 90-100% cpu
    * 3 threads
-   * memory footprint, if no errors: 40-50MB
+   * memory footprint, if no errors: 40-50MB, with errors > 1.4GB

 ## ab -c 3 -n 5000